perokvist/event-driven-architecture/index.md

 ## Introduction

-Collection of articles and session follow-ups regarding EDA.
+Collection of articles and session follow-ups related to EDA.

 ## Index